tensorflow/docs/site/en/api_docs/python/tf/contrib/constrained_optimization/AdditiveSwapRegretOptimizer.md

 )
 ```

-Returns an `Op` for minimizing the constrained problem.
+Returns an `Operation` for minimizing the constrained problem.

-The `optimizer` constructor parameter will be used to update the model
-parameters, while the constraint/objective weight matrix (the analogue of
-Lagrange multipliers) will be updated using `constrained_optimizer` (if
-provided) or `optimizer` (if not).
-Whether the matrix updates are additive
-or multiplicative depends on the derived class.
+Unlike `minimize_unconstrained`, this function attempts to find a solution
+that minimizes the `objective` portion of the minimization problem while
+satisfying the `constraints` portion.

 #### Args: